-The purpose of calculating diluted earnings per share, the profit for the year, net of tax, attributable to owners of the Company and the weighted average number of ordinary shares in issue during the financial year have been adjusted for the effects of dilutive potential ordinary shares from ICULS and Warrants.
+For the purpose of calculating diluted earnings per share, the profit for the year, net of tax, attributable to owners of the Company and the weighted average number of ordinary shares in issue during the financial year 2015 have been adjusted for the effects of dilutive potential ordinary shares from ICULS.

-29. EARNINGS PER SHARE (Cont'd)
+30. EARNINGS PER SHARE (Cont'd)